leallysmith/ETALHowTo/docs/Beaver Dam Monitoring/virtualcensusing.md

 From there searching can be done using HUC 8 ID by clicking on advanced search, or by selecting an extent on the map.
 Then click **"Find Products"** and download the NHD dataset for your area.

 Once the file is downloaded and unzipped, some processing needs to be done to create the perennial network which is used for the dam censusing.
 The NHD Network Builder Tool was designed for this process.
 It is part of the[ Riparian Condition Assessment Tools (RCAT) Toolbox](https://github.com/Riverscapes/RCAT).
-Documentation on running the NHD NBT can be found [HERE](https://bitbucket.org/jtgilbert/riparian-condition-assessment-tools/wiki/Tool_Documentation/Version_1.0/NHD_Network_Builder).
+Documentation on running the NHD NBT can be found [HERE](http://rcat.riverscapes.xyz/Documentation/Version_2.0/SupportingTools/NHD).

 #### Using QGIS and RAVE

 ***

 An easier way to retrieve the perennial network for a HUC 8 is by downloading the BRAT project from the [Riverscapes Warehouse](https://data.riverscapes.xyz/#/).
 These projects have a layer that distinguishes between perennial and non-perennial network.
 So we can simply open the project using the RAVE plugin for QGIS, and filter for perennial networks.
+This method requires that you have access to the warehouse and the necessary BRAT run for the HUC you are working in.

 To begin, ensure you have the QRAVE plugin.
 If you don't already have it you can follow the steps [here](http://rave.riverscapes.xyz/Download/install_qrave.html) to download this plugin.
 This page also goes over downloading QGIS.